My Health for Life

 Things you need to know about the MH4L program:

-To view current MH4L sessions available in our PHN's region, click here.
+To view current MH4L sessions available, click here

-Participants are also able to complete the program through telephone coaching if there are no local sessions available in their area.
+Participants are also able to complete the program through telephone coaching if they can't access a VC group.

 How we can support your practice